oarepo/rdm-lang-tools/README.md

 then pull translations from transifex and merge them into a single .po file ready to be translated.

+Translate the po file in a tool like poedit or directly inside pycharm/code with github copilot plugin to help you.

 ### Splitting and uploading translations

-The translations downloaded and merged in the previous step can be split back into original files and uploaded to transifex via:
+Translations from the previous step can be split back into original files and uploaded to transifex via:

 ```bash